Kathy Boudin: Columbia University

 Boudin was named an adjunct professor at the Columbia University School of Social Work, where she was the co-director and co-founder of the Center for Justice at Columbia University.
 Her appointment was controversial due to her guilty plea to a felony murder charge and her past participation in a group which carried out terrorist attacks in the United States.
-However, an opinion piece in the Columbia Daily Spectator noted that she took responsibility for her crimes and successfully rehabilitated herself.
-Columbia School of Social Work Associate Dean Marianne Yoshioka, who hired Boudin for the adjunct-professor post in 2008, was quoted as saying that Boudin has been "an excellent teacher who gets incredible evaluations from her students each year."
+However, an opinion piece in the Columbia Daily Spectator stated that she took responsibility for her crimes and successfully rehabilitated herself.
+Columbia School of Social Work Associate Dean Marianne Yoshioka, who hired Boudin for the adjunct-professor post in 2008, stated Boudin had been "an excellent teacher who gets incredible evaluations from her students each year."
 In 2013, she was Sheinberg Scholar-in-Residence at New York University School of Law.
-The law school has maintained a video of her lecture.
+The law school has maintained a video of her Sheinberg lecture.

 In popular culture

 Boudin was a model for the title role in David Mamet's play The Anarchist (2012).
 She also was a model for Willy Holtzman's Off-Broadway play Something You Did (2008).
 Boudin was an inspiration for the character Merry in Philip Roth's American Pastoral.